ceejbot/no-more-unicorns/slides.md

 # [fit] Okay, guys.
 # [fit] Your turn.

 ^ Men!
 Wave at me.
 I'm talking to you now.
+Wow, there are a lot of you.

 ---